Solarity-VR/Game-Demo-Hackathon/README.md

 You will then use a candy machine dispenser (we don't use it because we didn't need to build a great scale of NFTs for the demo) to create your own DAOverse, and you will be teleported in it.

-There you will be able to expand, shrink and change your polyhedron and you will be able to create your own and add a flag (we are working on supporting different objects inside the world and have the possibility to enter it scaled in real life.
+There you will be able to expand, shrink and change your polyhedron and you will be able to create your own and add a flag (we are working on supporting different objects inside the world and have the possibility to enter it scaled in real life.</p>

 <h2>Testing</h2>